Skip to content

 /costInspect session costShows spend, savings, and cache/cost detail

-/trace [turn-number]Inspect one turnOpen without an argument to choose interactively when supported
+/trace [turn-number]Inspect one turnOpen without an argument to inspect the session turn index

 /restore [turn-number]Restore writes from one turn in the current sessionOpen the session that owns the turn first